6. Continuous probability distributions#

 ## 744., 714., 674., 654., 681.])

-Each event seems to occur more or less with the same probability.
-Of course, the numbers on the balls are integer, but in our idealised scenario, we may try modelling this dataset using a continuous uniform distribution, which yields arbitrary real numbers on a given interval \((a, b)\), i.e., between some \(a\) and \(b\).
-We denote such a distribution by \(\mathrm{U}(a, b)\).
-It has the probability density function given for \(x\in(a, b)\) by:
+All events seem to occur more or less with the same probability.
+Of course, the numbers on the balls are integer, but in our idealised scenario, we may try modelling this dataset using a continuous uniform distribution \(\mathrm{U}(a, b)\), which yields arbitrary real numbers on a given interval \((a, b)\), i.e., between some \(a\) and \(b\).
+Its probability density function is given for \(x\in(a, b)\) by:

 \[ f(x) = \frac{1}{b-a}, \]

-Notice that scipy.stats.uniform uses parameters a and scale equal to \(b-a\) instead.
+and \(f(x)=0\) otherwise.
+Notice that scipy.stats.uniform uses parameters a and scale, the latter being equal to our \(b-a\).

 x = np.linspace(1, 50, 1001)